zowe/docs-site/docs/user-guide/configure-zowe-zosmf-workflow.md

    Execute this step to start the Cross Memory Server started task.

-After you complete these steps, the Zowe cross memory server is configured and installed that is required for Zowe Desktop instance.
-For general procedure on how to register and execute the workflow, See, Register and Execute Workflow in the z/OSMF Web Interface.
+After you complete these steps, the Zowe cross memory server is configured and installed to start the Zowe Desktop instance.
+For instruction on how to register and execute the workflow, See, [Register and execute workflow in the z/OSMF Web Interface](#register-and-execute-workflow-in-the-zosmf-web-interface).
 -->

 ## Create and configure the Zowe instance directory and start the Zowe started task

 The Zowe instance directory contains configuration data that is required to launch a Zowe runtime.
 This includes port numbers, location of dependent runtimes such as Java, Node, z/OSMF, as well as log files.
 When Zowe is started, configuration data is read from files in the instance directory and logs will be written to files in the instance directory.
 Zowe has three runtimes namely: the z/OS Service microservice server, the Zowe Application Server, and the Zowe API Mediation Layer microservices.

 Register **ZWEWRF03.xml** workflow definition file in the z/OSMF web interface to create a Zowe instance directory and start the Zowe started task.
-The path to the workflow definition file is `<pathPrefix>/usr/lpp/zowe/files/workflows/`
+The path to the workflow definition file is `<pathPrefix>/files/workflows/`

 After you register the workflow definition file, perform the following steps to complete the process: